-Vegetation management is an integral part of keeping utility corridors running efficiently, especially for electricity providers.
-Without the control of vegetation encroachment in the rights-of-way (ROW) of electrical corridors, power outages can occur.
+Vegetation management is integral to keeping utility corridors running efficiently, especially for electricity providers.
+Power outages can occur without the control of vegetation encroachment in the rights-of-way (ROW) of electrical corridors.
 Power disruption is costly to electricity providers and risks the health and safety of customers.
-Global Mapper provides an easy-to-use solution to identify possible vegetation encroachment before plant life makes contact with utilities.
+Global Mapper provides an easy-to-use solution to identify possible vegetation encroachment before plant life contacts utilities.
 Using lidar or other point cloud data, it is possible to identify potential hazards before going into the field for a ground inspection.
-Before exploring the specific tools in Global Mapper, it is important to understand why vegetation management is necessary for smooth-running utilities.
+Before exploring the specific tools in Global Mapper, it is essential to understand why vegetation management is necessary for smooth-running utilities.

-ROW refers to the area surrounding the utility lines that the electric cooperative must maintain for the integrity of the powerlines.
-Regarding vegetation, utility providers have a responsibility to suppress the vegetation within and adjacent to the ROW corridor to avoid any contact with vegetation and electric lines that could result in power outages.
-Providers must inspect the corridors annually and trim or treat vegetation to maintain the safety of the ROW and avoid any encroachment-causing outages.
+ROW refers to the area surrounding the utility lines that the electric cooperative must maintain for the integrity of the power lines.
+Regarding vegetation, utility providers are responsible for suppressing the vegetation within and adjacent to the ROW corridor to avoid any contact with vegetation and electric lines that could result in power outages.
+Providers must inspect the corridors annually and trim or treat vegetation to maintain the ROW’s safety and avoid encroachment-causing outages.

-Global Mapper can be used to automatically identify, classify, and extract utility features from lidar data as well as to identify possible encroachments and display them in a 3D model.
+Global Mapper can be used to automatically identify, classify, and extract utility features from lidar data, identify possible encroachments, and display them in a 3D model.
 Using the Select Lidar by Distance tool, users can locate potentially hazardous vegetation located within the utility ROW.
-Identified hazards can be displayed in a 2D or 3D model to show areas that will need to be maintained.
-The extracted data can also be viewed in Global Mapper Mobile, a simplified version of the desktop application for iOS and Android devices, providing ease of access for maintenance crews or other “boots on the ground” employees.
+Identified hazards can be displayed in a 2D or 3D model to show areas needing maintenance.
+The extracted data can also be viewed in Global Mapper Mobile, a simplified version of the desktop application for iOS and Android devices, providing easy access for maintenance crews or other “boots on the ground” employees.

 The first step to identify possible vegetation hazards in the ROW is to classify the lidar points (if they haven’t been already) that represent vegetation.
 This is performed using Global Mapper’s auto-classification tools.

-After the power lines have been extracted, the potential ROW encroachments are highlighted using the Select Lidar by Distance tool.
-As a result the vegetation points that fall within a certain distance of the extracted powerline are selected.
+After extracting the power lines, the potential ROW encroachments are highlighted using the Select Lidar by Distance tool.
+As a result, the vegetation points that fall within a certain distance of the extracted powerline are selected.
 In the example below, we chose a Maximum Search Distance of 30 feet to search on either side of the power lines.

-Next, the type of lidar to search for is selected under Specify Lidar Classification(s) to Select from… In this scenario, 5 – High Vegetation is chosen because we are primarily concerned with encroachment from trees.
+Next, the type of lidar to search for is selected under Specify Lidar Classification(s) to Select from… In this scenario, 5 – High Vegetation is chosen because we are primarily concerned with tree encroachment.
 We also selected Search Near Loaded 3D Line Feature(s)… as opposed to searching for vegetation points within the specified distance of other lidar points.